UMecamat/smARTS_MultiTaskDevice/README.md

 The project has been focused in order to be easy to replicate and assemble.
 It has been built with accessible and low cost materials.
 Moreover, it has been designed considering the chance to adapt the main dimensions to the user necessities, which makes it useful for a large community.

-By: Sergi Martínez, Josep Pomés & Albert Rovira.
+By: Sergi Martínez, Marc Molet, Josep Pomés & Albert Rovira.